 Casements hinge to one side and open outwards using a crank.
 This window style can be fully opened, exposing the entire opening of the unit.
-You can make the most of the ventilation from your casement windows by opening them towards the wind.
+You can make the most of the ventilation from your casement windows by opening them toward the wind.
 This will allow the windows to capture the air as it moves along your home’s exterior.

 Double-hung windows open vertically and don’t protrude outside.
 Some types of double-hung windows will allow you to partially open the top and bottom sashes for improved air circulation.
-This operation will let warm air to escape through the upper sash and cool air to enter through the bottom.
+This operation will let warm air escape through the upper sash and cool air enter through the bottom.

 Sliding windows have sashes that glide over a fixed sash.
 The sliding window style is ideal for homes with limited indoor and outdoor opening space.
 They are also great windows for walkways and patios as they will not create obstructions but still contribute to your home’s ventilation.
 However, you can only open half of the window.

 Improving Ventilation With Windows

 Window ventilation is one of the simplest and most effective ways to bring fresh air into a home.
 A single window can provide ventilation in warm weather conditions.
 However, it is important to use multiple windows strategically placed throughout a house to generate adequate ventilation.
 This allows air to enter through one window and exit from another at higher levels.